tenindra/tenindra.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

+Hello and welcome to my page!
+I'm interested in finding easy-to-grasp intuitions and turning them into well-developed, robust, and scalable algorithms that work well in practice.
+My areas of interest are broadly data management, graph algorithms, and data science with applications in location and map-based services.

-Hello!
-I completed my PhD on <a href="https://monash.figshare.com/articles/In_Search_of_Points_of_Interest_A_Story_of_Decoupled_Heuristics_on_Road_Networks/8970947/1"> POI search algortithms for road network graphs</a> at Monash University under <a href="http://www.aamircheema.com">Prof. Aamir Cheema</a>.
-I was a postdoctoral fellow with the Grab-NUS AI Laboratory at the National University of Singapore and a Endeavour Australia Cheung Kong Research Fellow.
-I received my bachelors degrees (B.Eng and B.Sc) from the University of New South Wales.
+Bio: I completed my PhD on POI search algorithms for road network graphs at Monash University under <a href="http://www.aamircheema.com">Prof. Aamir Cheema</a>.
+I have previously been a Lead Data Scientist at Grab, a postdoctoral fellow with the Grab-NUS AI Laboratory at the National University of Singapore, and an Endeavour Australia Cheung Kong Research Fellow in Hong Kong.
+I received my bachelor's degrees (B.Eng and B.Sc) from the University of New South Wales.